bvda/sw4bed-01/exercises/lesson-02.md

 - Configure port 80 in the container to be exposed on 5000 on the host machine

 Then go ahead and build the stack with `docker compose build`<sup>(<a href="https://docs.docker.com/engine/reference/commandline/compose_build/">docs</a>)</sup> and boot it up with `docker compose up`<sup>(<a href="https://docs.docker.com/engine/reference/commandline/compose_up/">docs</a>)</sup>

+After verifying that everything is up and running, add a volume that maps to `/tmp` and a bind mount that maps to a folder on your host machine.